Guides

 • Overall grid energy was reduced by 71% (refer figure 4 below)

-• Almost all peak-hour load was eliminated with remaining load being mainly early morning (off-peak)
+• Almost all peak-hour load was eliminated with the remaining load being mainly early morning (off-peak)

 • Carbon offset equates to taking 2.2 cars off the road annually

-On a stand-alone basis, the payback period of the Alpha ESS battery is 9.6 years which falls outside the 5-year product warranty but within the 10-year performance warranty. (figure 5).
+On a stand-alone basis, the payback period of the Alpha ESS battery is 10.1 years which falls outside the 5-year product warranty but falls in line with the 10-year performance warranty. (figure 5).

-When running the Tesla Powerwall 2 through the same model, the payback falls outside both the 10-year warranty and the 15-year operating life of the battery.
+When running the Tesla Powerwall 2 through the same model, the payback falls outside both the 10-year warranty but within the 15-year operating life of the battery.
 This means the savings from the battery are insufficient to recover the initial capital cost within the respective timeframes.

 As you can see the price of the battery is the most significant factor in your return on investment.